hpc2n/linux-command-line-101/docs/filesystem.md

 ## ls - listing files/directories

-The `ls` command is used to list files.
-If you just give the command `ls` with no flags it will list all files in the current directory except for hidden files.
+The `ls` command is used to list files and/or directories.
+If you just give the command `ls` with no flags, it will list all files and subdirectories in the current directory except for hidden files.

 <div>
 ```bash